tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-commands.md

 HTTP/1.0 500 INTERNAL SERVER ERROR

 The -I option shows the header information and the -s option silences the response body.
-Checking the endpoint of your database from your local desktop:
+Checking the endpoint of your database from your local computer:

 `curl -I -s database:27017`